linux-library/linux-library.github.io/README.md

 ### Adding an icon

-Place a square PNG (ideally 128×128 or larger) in the `/icons/` directory, named in lowercase with no spaces (e.g. `exampleos.png`), and reference it in the `img` field of the distro entry.
+Place a square PNG (preferably 512×512 or larger) in the `/icons/` directory, named in lowercase with no spaces (e.g. `exampleos.png`), and reference it in the `img` field of the distro entry.

-### Reporting outdated links
+### Updating outdated links

-If a download URL has changed or a new version has been released, please [open an issue](https://github.com/linux-library/linux-library.github.io/issues) or submit a pull request updating the relevant URL in `script.js`.
+If a download URL has changed or a new version has been released, just [open an issue](https://github.com/linux-library/linux-library.github.io/issues) or submit a pull request updating the URL in `script.js`.

 ---

 ## Deployment

 The site is deployed automatically via **GitHub Pages** from the `main` branch.
-No CI configuration is required — simply push to `main` and GitHub Pages will serve the updated site within a minute or two.
+No CI configuration is required - simply push to `main` and GitHub Pages will serve the updated site in a matter of minutes.

 ---